 There are several reasons behind this.
-The entire region of Ladakh and both the highways; leading here are tough on man and machine both.
+The entire region of Ladakh and both the highways leading here are tough on man and machine both.
 It is a test for the motorcycle’s capability and the rider’s skills.
-You will find that some of the roads here can literally be termed as a nightmare; and a heavy motorcycle with tons of luggage; additional fuel and a pillion will be tough to manage.
+You will find that some of the roads here can literally be termed as a nightmare.
+A heavy motorcycle with tons of luggage, additional fuel, and a pillion will be tough to manage.

 The first reason why I say that riding alone will be better is of convenience.
 Your bike will be lighter, easy to maneuver and you will be able to sit in a more relaxed manner.
 The ride quality too will improve.
 Roping all the luggage of 2 people on the same motorcycle too will then get avoided.

 Also read: How to Plan a Trip to Leh Ladakh

 With that being said, not everyone really has the option of riding solo and lots of people travel to Ladakh each year with a pillion; especially couples.
 Here is what you need to keep in mind while preparing for this ride.

 Several people including myself have traveled to Ladakh with a pillion.
 I have a Royal Enfield 350 CC but I have seen people here with a co-rider even on a 150 CC motorcycle.
 It all depends on how old your machine is and the condition it is in.